ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \[ TBD: Thinking about building this - how does the SCT Feedback app know which sites it's authoritative for? \]

-The check in step 4 is to prevent denial of service (DoS) attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.
+The check in step 4 is to prevent DoS attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where an adversary simply attempts to fill up server's storage space.

 The more advanced server configuration will detect the \[TODO double-CA-compromise attack\] attack.
 In this configuration the server will not modify the sct_feedback